louievdl/hla-polysolver/README.md

 ## Software changes

-#### polysolver v1.0 -> jason-weirather/hla-polysolver 1.0.0

-* Added build recipe for conda
-* Remove absolute path references that break the run
-* Use the install of `build.sh` to make it so environment variables are set automatically **when run within Conda**
-* Reduced use of environment variables
-* Remove Novoalign index from the source code.
-Now is pre-built when building the conda environment, and is included along with other necessary data in the conda environment.
-If you are doing a local run and not using Conda see `build.sh` to see how to create this data file.
-* Change from hardcoded perl and bash to whichever the user has installed under /usr/bin/env.
-This is better for non-conda runs but has the added benefit of using Conda's perl when running.
-* Installed the shell scripts for hla typing, mutation calling, and annotation in the Conda enviornment so they are in the `PATH` of the Conda environment.
-* Cleaning up the command calls and piping allows running the installed scripts from outside of the source directory.
-* Removed hardcoded author paths
-* Hardcoded temporary directory to /tmp.
-Not a great thing, but should work on most linux, and I plan to fix this soon.
-* Added old picard tools dependency (likely what polysolver referred to as GATK)
-* Updated data to include necessary fastas to complete mutation calling pipeline (part 2 of polysolver)

 #### jason-weirather/hla-polysolver 1.0.0 -> louievdl/hla-polysolver 1.0.0

 * allow user to specify any of the last three genome builds (hg18/GRCh36, hg19/GRCh37, or hg38/GRCh38)